 You should also create your own PM distribution e-mail list, so that you can share issues, information, concerns, etc. with all of the PMs.
 It is a good habit to "cc" the other PMs on your team-wide communication, as some of your emails may prompt other PMs to take action on certain matters, or may be used as a template for other PMs who need to draft similar communications.

 B. You also need to have a discussion fairly early in the Spring with your coaches.
 The sooner each team has a PM, the sooner the PM can take on primary responsibility for team-wide communication (instead of saddling the head coach with additional managerial tasks) on such things as: a team get-together over the summer; a beginning-of-the-year parent and coaches meeting to discuss the coaching staff’s expectations for the season; wishes and desires regarding attending holiday and away tournaments during the year; and various other things.
 For example, parents need to be made aware by you or the coach that they need to observe the "24-hour rule" for cooling off before approaching a PM or coach with a concern.
 Coaches need to be notified by the parent if their child cannot make a practice or game, well in advance if possible.
 Also, all players need to be in the locker room and ready at least 15 minutes before each game so that the coaches can spend 15 minutes with their team before going onto the ice.
 Time is also spent reviewing the game with the kids afterwards.

-C. Finally, you need to contact the Parent Manager Director (PMD) and let him know who you are, and for what team you will be PM.
-For the 2017-18 season, our PMD is Greg McGovern
+C. Finally, you need to contact the Parent Manager Director (PMD) and let her know who you are, and for what team you will be PM.

 The position of PMD is an official Board-level appointment, and the PMD oversees the overall management and performance of the PMs.
 The PMD can also add the PM to the proper locations on the website and guide the PM through the administrative access available to each team’s page on the website.